scaredcat/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+My challenge was to optimize [this online portfolio](https://github.com/udacity/frontend-nanodegree-mobile-portfolio) for speed!
+In particular, optimizing the critical rendering path and make this page render as quickly as possible by applying the techniques I've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

+##Running

+Check out or download the code and click on index.html to open

 ## Improvements Made